 Telehealth refers to the application of healthcare and health-related services via phone and online platforms.
 Especially in the US, the traditional healthcare care system has long been plagued with escalating issues of cost and accessibility.
 Telehealth tools supplement the traditional healthcare care systems, thereby adding value to major stakeholders in the greater healthcare ecosystem, including providers, patients, payors, hospitals, and the government.

 Telehealth uses four main types of models to deliver services: 1) general telemedicine; 2) specialized telemedicine; 3) asynchronous store and forward services; and 4) remote patient monitoring services.
-These service delivery models often complement one another, and in practice can be used in conjunction to deliver remote care to patients.
+These service delivery models often complement one another, and, in practice, can be used in conjunction to deliver remote care to patients.

 While the main incumbents have enjoyed a stronger presence in the telehealth space for more than a decade, the industry’s leading disruptors have successfully increased their foothold in the market, thanks to their growing user network.
 Most disruptors are heavily concentrated on the telemedicine segment, given its popularity of facilitating live consultations as an alternative to physical doctor visits.
 This is followed by the remote patient monitoring segment due to the high prevalence of chronic conditions.